froger-me/wp-remote-users-sync/readme.txt

 A typical example necessitating custom integration includes plugins or themes relying on their own custom tables, directly updating the database with SQL queries instead of using WordPress built-in functions, destroying sessions with low-level functions instead of using the built-in WordPress method, etc.

 If such need for plugin integration arises, website administrators **MUST** contact a third-party developer.
 The plugin author currently does not have the bandwidth to take on custom work for WPRUS.

+== Upgrade Notice ==

+= 2.1.1 =

+All your site must be using WordPress with a version superior or equal to 6.8, **OR** all your sites must be using WordPress with a version inferior or equal to 6.8.
+If one site is using, for example, WordPress 6.8 and another site is using WordPress 6.7, the password handling will not work properly.

 == Installation ==